10 Key Bible Verses on Anxiety and Worry

 and is not anxious in the year of drought,

-Filled with God-defined benefits.
-Only trust in God motivates confident obedience in times of crisis.
-A tree planted by water is settled with resources no matter what happens.
+Blessed.
+Filled with God-defined benefits. whose trust is the LORD.
+Only trust in God motivates confident obedience in times of crisis. tree planted by water.
+Settled with resources no matter what happens.
 A perfect contrast to the “shrub in the desert” (Jer.17:6; cf. Ps.
 1:3).

 Fear not, for I am with you;